Water Filtration System Installation: Types, Costs & Choosing the Right System

 • Primary system: Whole house multi-stage (sediment + carbon + KDF)

-• Optional addition: Water softener + kitchen RO
+• Optional addition: Water softener plus kitchen RO

 Scenario 4: PFAS Contamination (Forever Chemicals)

-• Primary system: Reverse osmosis with special carbon stages
+• Primary system: NSF/ANSI 58 reverse osmosis with PFAS-certified carbon stages

-• Whole house option: Multi-stage carbon with certified PFAS removal
+• Whole house option: NSF/ANSI 53 multi-stage carbon with verified PFAS reduction

 Certified Performance Required

 Look for NSF/ANSI certifications specific to your contaminants of concern.
-NSF/ANSI 53 covers health effects including lead and cysts, while NSF/ANSI 58 certifies reverse osmosis systems.
+For PFAS reduction, look for NSF/ANSI 53 (carbon filters) or NSF/ANSI 58 (reverse osmosis); these require verified reduction below 20 parts per trillion.
 Generic claims without third-party testing may not deliver promised results.

 Combining Systems for Comprehensive Treatment